 A participant shall not wear anything that is deemed by the Referee to be dangerous to another player.
 All forms of jewelry are prohibited – whether or not it may be removed or not.

-The only cleated shoes allowed are those with one piece molded rubber soles.
-All cleats must be at least half an inch across at the bottom and no shoes with hard toes may be worn.
+See the main IM Sports rules page for footwear guidelines.
 Bare feet are prohibited.
 The Referee has the ultimate decision as to whether or not a particular shoe may be used.